Skip to main content

 What will happen if I file an incomplete answer or file an answer without the required attachments?

 You may be placed in default.
 If you are placed in default, the Tribunal will issue an order of default identifying the defect that must be cured (corrected) and provide a timeframe to correct the deficiency.
-If you fail to cure your default, the Tribunal may issue an order extending the time to cure the default or may dismiss the case or schedule a default hearing.
+If you fail to cure your default, the Tribunal may issue an order extending the time to cure the default or may schedule a default hearing.

 c.
 Filing other documents and evidence